Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Important — before you assume you need a revision:

 Nasal tip swelling can persist for 12–18 months after your first rhinoplasty.
 What looks like a permanent problem at 4 months may be completely different at 14 months.
-Multiple surgeons emphasize that patients frequently seek revision consultations for issues that are still resolving.
+Surgeons frequently see patients seeking revision consultations for issues that are still resolving on their own.
 Get an independent assessment before making any decision.

 This is the question that matters most — and the one most commonly mishandled.
 Rushing a revision is the single most reliable way to need a third surgery.
 The short answer: almost never before 12 months.